 Hey Free Travelers,

-Today I want to share with you some of the best ways to use Capital One Venture points.
+Today I want to share with you some of the best ways to use your points on Capital One Venture Rewards Credit Card.
 Capital One Venture points are earned from the Capital One Venture Credit Card.
 With this card, you earn 2 points for every dollar spent.

 What I really love about Capital One Venture Points is how flexible they are.
 You can redeem points as a statement credit towards any purchase that codes as travel.
 You’re not limited to transfer partners, and you’ll always get the same fixed value.
 This means you can be a better lazy free traveler and stop worrying about whether you’re transferring to the right partner to get the best value.

 Despite that, there are some best ways to use Capital One Venture points.
 The best ways to use Capital One Venture points are by using them to book travel experiences that you can’t really book with other points.
 Another one of the best ways to use Capital One Venture points is to use them when you wouldn’t be getting the best value by using other points, such as Chase Ultimate Rewards.

 Although Capital One does have transfer partners, they often aren’t the best use of Venture points because, on average, you get 1.5 miles for every 2 Venture points you transfer.
 You can usually use other programs, such as Chase Ultimate Rewards, to get better transfer ratios.